What is the hybrid work model – the complete guide

 Hybrid work challenges

-Apart from the advantages of the hybrid work enlisted above, there are some serious threats to think about when implementing this approach in the company.
+Apart from the advantages of hybrid work enlisted above, there are some serious threats to think about when implementing this approach in the company.
 While some are obvious (security), others can be a phantom menace that hides beneath the surface and undermines the company’s effectiveness.

 Employee mental issues

 According to the data gathered by The Atlantic, remote work increased loneliness by 67%.
-Also, the KFF study finds that the share of adults reporting symptoms of anxiety disorder or depressive disorder rose in January-June 2021 by 41.1% compared to the same period of 2020.
+Moreover, the KFF study finds that the share of adults reporting symptoms of anxiety disorder or depressive disorder rose in January-June 2021 by 41.1% compared to the same period of 2020.

 Hard times of the pandemic result in people feeling lonely and insecure, and this affects people working from home.
 Appearing in the office is a way not only to work together but also to socialize and build relationships.